szuend/xepocalypse/README.md

 ## Changelog

+### v0.12

+  * Adjust relationship between factions to be neutral (0) at the worst.
+This is to prevent factions fighting in the limited available space.

 ### v0.11

   * Add Commonwealth "Scrap Recylcer" module blueprint (with Terran building materials) to PIO.
 This allows bootstrapping of Hull Parts and Claytronics with nothing but scrap.